 This may not always be easy to confirm, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house up for sale.
 When this is the same service company that installed it, you can get an idea about the degree of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

 Quality preventive maintenance is one of the best things you can do for HVAC equipment.
 Previous homeowners don’t always bother with it, which could leave the HVAC system at a greater risk of problems, particularly if the HVAC system hasn’t even been used in a while.
 Routine maintenance can consist of everything from replacing the air filter to keeping important components clean and well-lubricated.

 What ratings are available for your HVAC system?

-Check Everything Off Your List with Pliescott HVAC Services LLC
+Enjoy Your Comfortable New Home with Pliescott HVAC Services LLC

-Remember to have a trustworthy service company on your side.
-They can keep equipment working smoothly with repair and maintenance support.
+Don’t forget to have a trustworthy service company on your side.
+They can keep equipment running smoothly with repair and maintenance support.
 For quality local service, call Pliescott HVAC Services LLC at 410-228-4822.